MicroFocus/universal-discovery-cmdb-samples/README.md

    ```sh
    mvn package
    ```
-   When the building process completes, you should see the 'BUILD SUCCESS' message at the end.
+   When the building process completes, you should see the `BUILD SUCCESS` message at the end.

-4. Go to the 'target' folder, you should find the JAR file you just built.
+4. Go to the **target** folder, you should find the JAR file you just built.